 In the province of Cicao on Haiti, where he and his men imagined huge gold fields to exist, they ordered all persons fourteen years or older to collect a certain quantity of gold every three months.
 When they brought it, they were given copper tokens to hang around their necks.
 Indians found without a copper token had their hands cut off and bled to death.

-Two years after he set up shop on Haiti, one quarter of a million natives had died.
+By the end of the second year after he set up shop in Haiti, one quarter of a million natives had died.
 That is just a taste of the kind of man he was.

 What are we to make of this?
 Columbus was a greedy, brutal man and ignorant to boot (until the day he died, he believed he had found a sea route to the East).
-Perhaps this was the kind of person society admired then but I hope society has evolved.
-Schools should stop using inaccurate textbooks, and cities throughout the nation should follow Berkley, Minneapolis, and Seattle’s example, rejecting Columbus Day in favor of Indigenous Peoples Day.
+Perhaps this was the kind of person society admired 523 years ago, but I hope society has evolved to the point that this is no longer the case.
+Schools should stop using textbooks that downplay the brutality of the explorers, and cities throughout the nation should follow Berkley, Minneapolis, and Seattle’s example, rejecting Columbus Day in favor of Indigenous People’s Day.